The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

-For $V=0$ and $\g$ and $\s$ translationally invariant, our full energy functional (see \eqref{eq:energy}) reduces to the energy density functional going back to the work \cite{CrSol} and considered in \cite{NRS1, NRS2}.
-It is shown in the latter papers that this functional has minimizers under the constraint of constant entropy and particle densities. \cite{NRS1, NRS2} show also the appearance of a Bogoliubov condensate for the corresponding minimizers.
-(One still has to show that states thus obtained are stationary solutions to the equation~\eqref{eq-qf-consistency-0}.)
+If $V=0$ and $\g$ and $\s$ are translation-invariant, then the integrand in the energy functional $\mathcal{E}(\phi, \gamma, \sigma)$ (see \eqref{eq:energy}) is the energy density functional introduced in \cite{CritchleySolomon1976} and further studied in \cite{NapiorkoswkiReuversSolovej2018a, NapiorkoswkiReuversSolovej2018b}.
+It is shown in the latter papers that this functional has minimizers under the constraint of constant entropy- and particle densities.
+In \cite{NapiorkoswkiReuversSolovej2018a, NapiorkoswkiReuversSolovej2018b} it is also shown that a condensate appears in the corresponding minimizers.
+(To complete the picture one should show that the states thus obtained are stationary solutions to equation~\eqref{eq-qf-consistency-0}.)

 In this paper we do not consider the general problem of existence of static solutions.
-However, for $V=0$, we present a result on the existence of the positive temperature, $U(1)$-gauge and translation invariant Gibbs HFB states and show that Bose-Einstein condensation (BEC) occurs above a critical density, see Theorem~\ref{thm:existence-bose-condensate}.
+However, for $V=0$, we present a result concerning existence of the positive-temperature, $U(1)$-gauge- and translation-invariant HFB Gibbs states, and we show that Bose-Einstein condensation (BEC) occurs above a critical density; see Theorem~\ref{thm:existence-bose-condensate}.

-As was mentioned above, the $U(1)$-gauge invariant states have $\phi=0$ and $\sigma=0$ and therefore are, in fact, stationary solutions of the bosonic Hartree-Fock equation.
-Moreover, as the results of \cite{NRS1, NRS2} show, in the BEC regime, these states are not minimizers of the full HFB (mean) energy for the (mean) entropy and number of particles fixed.
-However, the existence of such states exhibiting Bose-Einstein condensation indicates that there are also symmetry breaking Gibbs HFB states, i.e. with $\phi\neq 0$ and $\sigma\neq 0$.
+As mentioned above, for $U(1)$-gauge-invariant quasifree states, $\phi=0$ and $\sigma=0$; and hence HFB Gibbs states with these properties are, in fact, stationary solutions of the bosonic Hartree-Fock equation.
+Moreover, as the results of \cite{NapiorkoswkiReuversSolovej2018a, NapiorkoswkiReuversSolovej2018b} show, in the BEC regime, these states are not minimizers of the full HFB energy denisty, at fixed values of the entropy- and particle density.
+However, the existence of such states exhibiting Bose-Einstein condensation suggests that there are also $U(1)$-symmetry breaking HFB Gibbs states with $\phi\neq 0$ and $\sigma\neq 0$.